exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

   ```
   *  **\{db user name\}**: arbitrary Exasol db user name.
 This username itself is just a representation of AD user, it can be completely different form AD username and will not be directly used during authentication.
   *  **\{AD user name\}**: username of AD user which we want to allow to access the database.
   *  **\{Kerberos realm\}**: In AD it is usually the domain name written in all capital letters.
-The AD usre must have the same Realm as the Exasol service account from Step 1.
+The AD user must have the same Realm as the Exasol service account from Step 1.

   **Example**
   ```sql